At The Treasury Recruitment Company, the questions we get asked more than any other relate to compensation / salary:

 Before you enter any discussion regarding pay, you need to determine your worth.
 What’s the current salary range typically being paid by employers for someone with your background, skills and experience.

 Benchmark yourself against other opportunities and what other employers are prepared to pay someone of your skillset.
-Seek out independent advice by looking at salary surveys, there are many on the market, but we are thrilled to announce that we are relaunching our tremendously successful Global Treasury Salary Survey at the beginning of 2018.
-We hope you will take part.
+Seek out independent advice by looking at salary surveys, there are many on the market, but we are thrilled to announce that we we re-launched our tremendously successful Global Treasury Salary Survey and we hope you will take part.

 Be open to new opportunities